-- 4.1.
-Allow user to display and query performance data stored in Blockchain network - 4.2.
-Allow user to issue operator commands - 5.
-System-level - 5.1.
-Each system shall be fault tolerant to other systems. - 5.1.1.
-For example, if the Blockchain Network is down, the API shall return an appropriate error code to the UI, indicating that the Blockchain Network is down.
-The UI will then display a message notifying the user of the Blockchain Network being down - 5.2.
-Each component shall be deployed on Linux virtual machines made available through PowerCyber resources
+- API - API shall expose Smart Contract functions to Web Requests from the User Interface - API requests require authentication - API shall still be functional when the Blockchain network is down - Blockchain Network - Blockchain Network shall have a minimum of five nodes - Blockchain Network shall have multiple orderer nodes - Smart Contract Layer - Functions within the Smart Contract Layer shall be able to read, update, delete, and query data stored on the ledger - User Interface - Allow user to display and query performance data stored in Blockchain network - Allow user to issue operator commands - System-level - Each system shall be fault tolerant to other systems. - For example, if the Blockchain Network is down, the API shall return an appropriate error code to the UI, indicating that the Blockchain Network is down.
+The UI will then display a message notifying the user of the Blockchain Network being down. - Each component shall be deployed on Linux virtual machines made available through PowerCyber resources.